Osteoarthritis (OA)

 - swelling and weakness of a joint

 When you first develop osteoarthritis, you may only notice symptoms in your joints when you are moving them.
-As time goes on, you might notice symptoms with less activity or when you’re not moving.
-Some people have mild symptoms, while others may experience more severe, ongoing symptoms.
+As time goes on, you might notice symptoms with less activity or when you’re at rest.
+Some people have mild symptoms, while others may experience more severe, ongoing or chronic symptoms.

 How can we help?